-We are training the leaders who will drive sustainable growth and systematically developing the specialized technical personnel who will create stronger manufacturing sites.
-We want to develop people who can take initiative in facing challenges and display their abilities for the growth of the business even in an age of volatility, uncertainty, complexity, and ambiguity (VUCA).
+We are training the leaders Promoting the creation Through continuous who will drive sustainable of an environment in improvements based on growth and systematically which people from var- engagement surveys, we developing the specialized technical personnel who will fully demonstrate their that are pleasant for a dicreate stronger manufactur- abilities will lead to the verse workforce, aiming ing sites.
+We want to devel- creation of new value to combine our efforts op people who can take ini- and sustainable corpo- to be the company we tiative in facing challenges rate growth. and display their abilities for the growth of the business even in an age of volatility, uncertainty, complexity, and ambiguity (VUCA).